 Can we be inspected by Ofsted during a strike?

-Ofsted has announced that it will schedule school inspection notifications and on-site inspection to avoid strike days.
+Ofsted has announced it will schedule school inspection notifications and on-site inspection to avoid strike days.

-- Schools will be notified of their inspection on 31 January instead of 1 February
+- Schools were notified of their inspection on Friday 10 March

 Ofsted will also continue to use its usual inspection deferral policy.
 It will consider any deferral requests that a school makes because of strike action on a case-by-case basis.